apache/incubator-datalab/USER_GUIDE.md

 After clicking on "Create" button the Notebook status changes to "Creating image".
 Once an image is created the Notebook status changes back to "Running".

-To create new analytical environment from custom image click on "Create new" button on “Resources” page.
+To create new analytical environment from custom image click on "Create new" button on “List of Resources” page.

 “Create analytical tool” popup shows up.
 Choose project, endpoint, template of a Notebook for which the custom image has been created: